 - CCA asks government to work with industry and environmental non-governmental organizations to conserve Canada’s grasslands.

 - Cattle farmers and ranchers care for 35 million acres of temperate native grasslands.
-And while it does not often make the headlines, this grassland ecosystem is disappearing faster than the Amazon rainforests.
 Since the 1970s, we have seen a staggering loss of nearly 75 per cent of prairie native grasslands through land conversion to crops and development.
 When the grasslands are lost, so are the species that depend on the grasslands for their habitat.
 There are currently over 60 species at risk in Canada’s native grasslands—species that only exist because of continued beef production on these native grasslands.
 Beef farmers and ranchers work closely with conservation partners on grassland habitat and biodiversity maintenance and enhancement, to protect the grassland ecosystem.

 - CCA recommends the Government continue Environment and Climate Change Canada’s Species At Risk Partnership on Agricultural Lands (SARPAL) program, working directly with beef farmers and ranchers to protect and enhance habitat for a multitude of species at risk.
 SARPAL has proven to be a great environmental program, through collaboration with the beef sector and conservation organizations.